hikhloee/hikhloee/README.md

 - Multivariate Analysis of box office factors in the film industry, Jun.
 2020.
 - A study on the [effect of adjuvant chemotherapy for colon cancer using Survival Analysis](https://github.com/hikhloee/Survival-Analysis.git), Dec.
 2020.
 - A study on factors affecting employee engagement, Dec.
 2020.
+- Time series outlier detection and DTW clustering of the inflow and departure of Seoul Citizen Card users, Jan.
+2022.
+-  Outlier detection for long memory processes in multivariate case, 2021-Present.

 <h3 align="left"> Others </h3>